codedeviate/inmemcache/README.md

 ### status(): string
 Returns "alive" if the interval handler is active.
 Otherwise it returnes "dead".

+### calcTimeout(days: number = 0, hours: number = 0, minutes: number = 0, minutes: number = 0): number
+Will calculate the number of milliseconds there is in the number of days, hours, minutes and seconds given as arguments.

+The default values for all arguments is 0.

 ## Usage

 ### Simple example